sakitume/Custom-ERCF-Build-Sakitume-Edition/docs/sidebar/printing.md

 ![image](https://user-images.githubusercontent.com/875866/280436351-cb3bfc8b-42a0-42dc-a1e3-e03fcaa8a6d6.png)

-The recipe (as described by Tea on Voron discord) said something along the lines of the following for the SturdyBunny files:

 In the following sections I will list the name of a folder in SturdyBunny and the STL files within that foler that you should print